overDaer/COP5522ProjectTeamGold/README.md

 ## Code Structure

-The serial and pThread variants of the program are located in the `serial` and `pthreads` folders respectively.
+The serial, iterative, and openMP variants of the program are located in their respective folders.

 ## Running the code